arunravi728/Papyrus/content/Generative Agents.md

 Self Link: [Generative Agents](Generative%20Agents.md)

 * Can be used in the games for NPCs.
-* Can be used for social sciences to simulate large scale human interaction.
+* Can be used for social sciences to simulate large-scale human interaction.

 ##### References